 Many videography services will charge you $25 or more for extra copies of the DVDs.
-This does not make any sense to me, since a blank disk costs probably a couple dollars at the most and it doesn’t really cost extra to burn copies.
-I do not charge for additional copies of the DVDs, within reason.
-Now if you tell me you want copies for every guest at the wedding, I may have to rethink that! :)
+This does not make any sense to me, since a blank disk costs a few dollars at the most and it doesn’t really cost extra to burn copies.
+I include up to 5 copies of DVDs and extra copies are $5 each.

 Dan Ernst Videography